 Most travelers take two weeks to travel in Ethiopia, expecting to have a full experience of the entire country.

-One major reason while criss-cross traveling is not recommended are the long and exhausting hours every day driving or flying all over the place with no time to enjoy and explore.
-Many roads are good nowadays but the winding mountain roads with all the people and animals in the streets make driving a challenge and time consuming.
+One major reason why criss-cross traveling is not recommended is the long and exhausting hours every day driving or flying all over the place with no time to enjoy and explore.
+Many roads are good nowadays but the winding mountain roads with all the people and animals in the streets make driving a challenge and time-consuming.
 Self-drives are not recommended and all professional tour providers rent out cars with drivers to their guests which makes transportation convenient and safe.